This post contains affiliate links for your convenience. View our full disclosure policy here.

 How to Prep

-The Christmas Ornament 10 Frame Number Match game includes 11 ornaments containing the numbers 0-10.
+This Christmas Ornament 10 Frame Number Match includes 11 ornaments containing the numbers 0-10.
 Each ornament has a number on the top and a corresponding 10 frame on the bottom.

 Next, cut the ornaments apart on the gray dotted lines.
 There are dotted lines to cut across that divide each ornament too.
 That’s it – you’re ready to play!